 Yeh Rishta Fans Slam Rajan Shahi For Not Including Hina In 3K Episodes Completion Special Video!

 It's a big day for Yeh Rishta Kya Kehlata Hai as the show will be completing 3000 episodes tomorrow (September 11).
 The cast and crew of the show are extremely happy about the same.
-Recently, the producer Rajan Shahi, shared a special video which had pictures of the team and captioned, "YEH RISHTA KYA KEHLATA HAI O TO 3000 #A JOURNEY WITH A TEAM # YRKKH IS GODS BLESSED SHOW BECAUSE OF THE POSITIVITY OF TEAM # KAL AAJ AUR KAL.
+Recently, producer Rajan Shahi, shared a special video which had pictures of the team and captioned it, "YEH RISHTA KYA KEHLATA HAI O TO 3000 #A JOURNEY WITH A TEAM # YRKKH IS GODS BLESSED SHOW BECAUSE OF THE POSITIVITY OF TEAM # KAL AAJ AUR KAL.
 THU THU THU." - (sic)

 Although fans congratulated the team and the producer for creating history, they weren't happy as the video didn't have even a single picture of Hina Khan or Karan Mehra.
-The viewers are of the opinion that although Mohsin Khan and Shivangi Joshi (Kartik and Naira) have taken over the show, Hina and Karan (Akshara and Naitik) had ruled the show for eight long years!
+The viewers are of the opinion that although Mohsin Khan and Shivangi Joshi (Kartik and Naira) have taken over the show, Hina and Karan (Akshara and Naitik) ruled the show for eight long years!
 They felt bad that they were not given any credit.
-Take a look at fans comments!
+Take a look at fan comments!

 "Without Akshara Naitik ye 3000 episode jo aap celebrate kar rahe wo kabhi na hote h thanks to Hina jisne 8 year jo ye serial Kiya warna aaj ki date Mai koi b actor itna time ek serial Ko nahi dete jo ki television ki itne badi actor ho so at least aap unke ek photo to video Mai add kar sakte the." - (sic)